antleaf/rioxx/webroot/content/profiles/v1-3/free_to_read.md

 requirement: Optional
 metadata_profile: v1-3
 ---
 This is defined in the [NISO Open Access Metadata and Indicators](http://www.niso.org/workrooms/oami/).
 This element **MUST NOT** take a value.
-The semantics of &lt;free_to_read&gt; are conveyed by its presence or absence.
+The semantics of <free_to_read> are conveyed by its presence or absence.
 The presence of this element means that the *work* being described is freely and openly available to be read.
 This element may be modified by two optional attributes

 * start_date